Daveed Diggs Biography: In His Own Words – Video Exclusive, News, Photos

 Diggs had even higher praise for co-star Tremblay.
 “The thing I remember most about him is just how funny and how kind he is when the cameras aren’t rolling,” Diggs told uInterview exclusively.
 “He really creates sort of a wonderful atmosphere to be around, and that’s a lesson that I’ve been trying to take with me to other sets.”

-Watch the full interview at the top of this page and check out the Wonder trailer below:
+Watch the full autobiographical interview at the top of this page.
+Check out the Wonder trailer below:

 Daveed Diggs Bio: Recent Acting Projects